- undertook a program evaluation

 Dr Burgess has a reputation for leadership during periods of change and is committed to health equity through a social determinants framework.
 She has been a member of the Victorian Civil and Administrative Appeals Tribunal (VCAT), the Disability Review Board and the Psychologists Registration Board and is currently a Director on the Australian Patients Association.

-The panel will gather and analyse a broad range of information regarding the operation of the Hearing Services Program, including the perspectives of:
+The panel gathered and analysed a broad range of information regarding the operation of the Hearing Services Program, including the perspectives of:

 - people who are hard of hearing